Waveriders first appearance was Armageddon 2001 #1.

 Return of the JSA and Zero Hour

 After defeat Monarch Waverider discovered the plans of Lord Abraxis to take over the earth dimension through a time rift (Armageddon: Inferno).
 To stop Abraxis followers Waverider recruited various heroes from different time periods.
-Was then than the Spectre, also fighting Abraxis, was capable to free the JSA from the Ragnarok-like limbo where they were prisioners.
+Was then than the Spectre, also fighting Abraxis, was capable to free the JSA from the Ragnarok-like limbo where they were prisoners.

-Death and post death appearences.
+Death and post death appearances.

 Waverider found a more permanent end during the 52 maxi-series.
 He was discovered first by the sons of Sivana, to whom he revealed than there was somebody hunting time trevelers.
 The culpruit was later discovered as Skeets, Booster Gold's robotic valet.
 Using his technolgy Skeets started to torture Waverider, but first he told his victim than his exterior shell was built using Waverider's skin.
 Off-panel, Skeet proceeded to tear off Waverider's skin.

 His remains would appear again during the Time Masters: Vanishing Point mini-series.
 The remaining energy in his corpse was used to transform Liri Lee in the Linear woman.